-• The 1115 Waiver seeks to transition Medicaid services in North Carolina from fee-for-service to managed care.
+- The 1115 Waiver seeks to transition Medicaid services in North Carolina from fee-for-service to managed care.
 As such, services will be offered through two distinct products: Standard Plans and Behavioral Health ("BH") and IDD Tailored Plans.
 Standard Plans will serve most Medicaid and NC Health Choice enrollees, including adults and children.
 BH and IDD Tailored Plans will be specifically designed to serve the complex needs of individuals with significant behavioral health disorders, intellectual and developmental disabilities, substance use disorders, and traumatic brain injury-populations LME/MCOs have long served.
-Trillium was awarded a contract to be a Tailored Plan on July 26, 2021 and expects the plan to go live in April 2023.
-Both Standard Plans and BH and IDD Tailored Plans will integrate physical health, behavioral health, and pharmacy services to best serve the needs of the individuals.
+Trillium was awarded a contract to be a Tailored Plan on July 26, 2021 and expects the plan to go live in July 2024.
+Both Standard Plans and BH and IDD Tailored Plans will integrate physical health, behavioral health, and pharmacy services to best serve the needs of the individuals. - On September 25, 2023 North Carolina DHHS announced that Medicaid Expansion will launch on December 1, 2023.
+Medicaid Expansion will result in an increase of members eligible in North Carolina for Medicaid due to criteria changes passed through the NC General Assembly to become law.
+On Friday October 13, 2023 NC DHHS announced they received federal approval from CMS to launch Medicaid Expansion.
+Due to these changes Trillium expects to see an increase in the Medicaid membership for the upcoming fiscal year.